We are open! Face to face appointments may be available for certain patients following a free risk assessment phone call.

 - Good for quad dominant folks – The hamstrings are worked more than the quads in a split squat compared to the back squat

 So there you have it, the squat in all it’s varied glory!
 A great exercise, if performed well.
 Do your ground work, work on position and control before you add load, and if your knee or back feel like they’re going to explode every time you put a bar on your back…maybe seek some help!
 Check out YouTube channel for some vids that will teach you how to prep for squatting.
+You can also book for online or face to face consultations using our booking portal below.

 What Our Clients Say